Skip to main content

 The Settings menu provides access to most of the administrative tasks within Instana.
 You'll notice menus for Events, Alerts, Alert Channels, API Tokens, Users, Groups, Log Management Integration, and more.

-Once you click on Events, you will see a list of 300+ Events that are defined as out of the box thresholds within Instana.
+You will see a list of nearly 500 Events that are defined as out of the box thresholds within Instana.
 If you want to filter the list, you can do that in a number of ways via the drop down lists at the top of the page.

 filter-events